 Why should I purchase from Aqua Science and not from some other water treatment dealer?

-Aqua Science has been recognized as one of the leading water treatment companies for more than twenty years.
+Aqua Science has been recognized as one of the leading water treatment companies for nearly 30 years.
 We carry only the best equipment on the market today.
 We back up our equipment with world class service.
 "Water is our only business" and we are dedicated to our customer's needs and concerns.